JoshuaOliphant/jean-claude/README.md

 ## Testing

-Jean Claude has a focused test suite (~450 tests) that tests OUR code, not external dependencies.
+Jean Claude has a focused test suite that tests OUR code, not external dependencies.
 We mock external tools like Beads rather than testing their implementation.

 ### Running Tests